 We are hopeful that this pioneering approach to risk education will save lives and enable Iraqis to return to their homes and rebuild safe from ISIS bombs.

 Sol BlackProgram Manager for Iraq, Lebanon and Yemen Emergency Response at the US State Department

-The Northern Marketing Awards celebrate the "excellence, creativity and achievements" of the marketing industry in the North.
-The Awards are organised to recognise innovative organisations – and individuals making bold and exciting choices.
+The Northern Marketing Awards recognise innovative organisations – and individuals making bold and exciting choices.

-The winners will be announced at a virtual ceremony on 3 November.
+The winners were announced at a virtual ceremony on 3 November.